 Is the wider world the apple of your eye?
 Export Development Canada’s (EDC) ‘Women in Trade’ services are designed to help Canadian women-owned and -led businesses succeed in international markets.
 They do this by offering financial solutions and a bevvy of resources.
 For example, EDC’s Inclusive Trade Investments Program assists diverse women-owned businesses in addressing underfunding challenges by providing equity capital.

-Although not exclusive to women entrepreneurs and business owners, we thought highlighting Zensurance’s annual Small Business Grant was worthwhile.
-Zensurance offers a $10,000 grant to one Canadian* small business, startup, self-employed professional, or entrepreneur and five $1,000 grants to others awarded in late November.
-The application window for 2024 opened on September 3, 2024.
-You have until November 8, 2024, to apply.
+Although not exclusive to women entrepreneurs and business owners, we thought highlighting Zensurance’s annual Small Business Grant worthwhile.
+Zensurance offers a $10,000 grant to one Canadian* small business, startup, self-employed professional, or entrepreneur and five $1,000 grants to others.
+The application window for 2025 opened on February 18, 2025.
+You have until March 18, 2025, to apply.

 * Excluding Quebec, Yukon, the Northwest Territories, and Nunavut.